Dermatologist’s Take On Jade Rollers For Skincare Absorption

 Positive studies that have been done in recent times

 In 2016, Vogue published an article with the headline “Meet the Jade Roller: The Chinese Skin-Care Tool That Tightens, Depuffs and More.”
 I was then interviewed by various beauty magazines who asked about the evidence behind such a claim.
 My answer?
-It is likely a form of facial massage and whilst facial massage has been proven to improve wound and scar healing, serious medical evidence was lacking in its claims of anti-ageing.
-Interesting fact: My good friend, international celebrity makeup artist Andrea Claire had asked me again at the peak of the Jade Roller’s popularity in 2017, what I thought of its claims but it seemed that it hadn’t interested the scientific community enough for any studies to be done.
+It is likely a form of facial massage.
+Whilst facial massage has been proven to improve wound and scar healing, serious medical evidence was lacking in its claims of anti-ageing.
+Interesting fact: My good friend, international celebrity makeup artist Andrea Claire had asked me again at the peak of the Jade Roller’s popularity in 2017, what I thought of its claims.
+But it seemed that it hadn’t interested the scientific community enough for any studies to be done.

 Fast forward to 2019, a peer-reviewed study1 published in the Complementary Therapies in Medicine led by author Miyaji Akane at the Institute for Liberal Arts, Tokyo Institute of Technology (Tokyo Tech) and colleagues at Tokyo Healthcare University and the Research and Development Center, MTG Co.
 Ltd. had examined the effects of using a facial roller on facial skin and blood flow.
 The study concluded that there was significantly increased vascular (blood vessel) dilation with use of the facial massage roller.